 - Causation — Did the breach of this duty cause your injuries?

 - Damages — What harm or injury came to you as a result of this breach of duty?

 While an average personal injury lawyer may be skilled in determining negligence, he or she may not be well-versed in matters of cruise law.
 As such, it is essential to ensure your legal counsel has adequate experience litigating cruise injury claims in federal court.

 Miami Personal Injury Lawyer for Cruise Injuries

 Whether you were a passenger or a hired cruise employee at the time of your injury, the skilled team at the Flanagan Personal Injury and Wrongful Death Law Firm is here for you.
-Michael T. Flanagan has the experience and knowledge needed to ensure you don’t miss any filing requirements and he will work diligently to investigate the cruise line’s negligence, if any.
+Michael T. Flanagan and Zachary Bodenheimer have the experience and knowledge needed to ensure you don’t miss any filing requirements and he will work diligently to investigate the cruise line’s negligence if any.
 Don’t wait any longer — call (305) 638-4143 today to schedule your case evaluation.